 For some people who have committed themselves to losing a significant amount of weight by starting a regular exercise plan and eating a sensible diet, the final proof of their accomplishments will come after a tummy tuck cosmetic surgical procedure to remove the excess loose skin left behind after weight loss.
 Such a procedure will give them the final shape that shows off all of their hard work and dedication to a healthy lifestyle.

 However, not all tummy tuck procedures go as planned.
 Patients may not be happy with their final results because excess skin still remains.
 In such cases, it is of utmost importance to find a cosmetic surgeon who is skilled in revision tummy tuck procedures.
 The surgeon should not only know how to correct for problems from the initial tummy tuck procedure, and produce a good final outcome.
-Dr. Vincent Marin is an experience revision surgeon, and can help patients finally achieve the results they were expecting from the initial procedure.
+Dr. Vincent Marin is an experienced revision surgeon and can help patients finally achieve the results they were expecting from the initial procedure.

 Why Might Patients Want a Tummy Tuck Procedure?

 The most common causes for a revision tummy tuck procedure generally involve some sort of contour irregularity.
 This can be due to insufficient removal of excess skin and tissue, residual fat deposits (this most often happens when a liposuction is combined with a tummy tuck procedure), or epigastric bulge due to a weakening of the abdominal muscles during the procedure.

 Insufficient skin and tissue removal can lead to what are known as “dog ears,” in which the skin appears puckered because the initial surgeon did not account for skin elasticity.
 Residual fat deposits may be noticeable if not enough is removed in conjunction with the initial tummy tuck procedure.
 This will be most noticeable around the outer flanks if the waist was not properly contoured.
 Finally, an epigastric bulge is the result of failing to properly suture the abdominal muscles back together after the first tummy tuck procedure.